lake-wg/authz/draft-selander-lake-authz.md

 The device authenticates and enforces authorization of the (non-constrained) domain authenticator (V) with the help of a voucher conveying authorization information.
 The domain authenticator, in turn, authenticates the device and authorizes its enrollment into the domain.

-The procedure is assisted by a (non-constrained) domain authorization server (W) located in a non-constrained network behind the domain authenticator, e.g. on the Internet, providing information to the device (the voucher) and to the domain authenticator as part of the protocol.
+The procedure is assisted by a (non-constrained) domain authorization service (W) located in a non-constrained network behind the domain authenticator, e.g. on the Internet, providing information to the device (the voucher) and to the domain authenticator as part of the protocol.

 The objective of this document is to specify such a protocol which is lightweight over the constrained link by reusing elements of EDHOC {{I-D.ietf-lake-edhoc}} and by shifting message overhead to the non-constrained side of the network.
 See illustration in {{fig-overview}}.

-Note the cardinality of the involved parties, it is expected that the authenticator need to handle a large unspecified number of devices, but for a given device type or manufacturer there are only one or a few authorization servers.
+Note the cardinality of the involved parties, it is expected that the authenticator need to handle a large unspecified number of devices, but for a given device type or manufacturer it is expected that one or a few nodes host authorization services.

 ~~~~~~~~~~~ aasvg